Hydrangea is a beautiful shrub, and pruning helps boost blooming and makes the plant healthier.

 - Climbing hydrangea doesnât need any pruning.

-This means that if you cut all the branches that have grown in the past year, you wonât have any flowers.
+if you cut all new branches that grew in the past year, you wonât have any flowers.

-Hydrangeas are cut back entirely when they have taken up too much space, but we try to avoid this because we might need to wait an extra year before blooming.
+Hydrangea can be cut back entirely when it takes up too much space.
+But this should be a one-shot job, because you’ll have to wait an extra year before blooming.

 - Read also: all our pages related to hydrangea

-Truth be said, not much.
-There will be even more flowers, but flowers will be smaller and less impressive.
+Truth be said, not much difference.
+There will even be more blooming, but flowers will be smaller and less impressive.

 Letâs hear the advice of Hubert Buquet, Master Gardener in the renowned Valloires Gardens, in France: